-A Georgia Resident is a U.S. citizen who has been legally domiciled in the state continuously for a period of not less than 12 months prior to the date of registration.
-It is expected that the person will maintain continued residence in the state of Georgia even during periods when he/she is not enrolled at the University.
-Evidence that Georgia is a student’s legal residence may be provided using the following:
+A Georgia resident is a U.S. citizen who has been legally domiciled in the state continuously for not less than 12 months before the date of registration.
+It is expected that the person will maintain continuous residence in the state of Georgia even during periods when he/she is not enrolled at the University.
+Evidence that Georgia is a student’s legal residence may be provided using one of the following:

 - Payment of property (ad valorem) taxes;